Sh1v4nk/DiscordChatBot/README.md

 ## Overview

-Welcome to the Discord Chatbot project powered by the OpenAI API! 🤖🚀
+Welcome to the DiscordChatBot project powered by the OpenAI API! 🤖🚀

 This project demonstrates a Python-based chatbot designed to converse within Discord servers.
 By harnessing the capabilities of OpenAI's text-davinci-003 GPT-3.5 model, the chatbot produces contextually fitting and human-like responses, enhancing user interactions with dynamic conversations.